brunchstudio/pytvpaint/docs/index.md

 - **Fully type-hinted and tested API** - the library uses [MyPy](https://mypy.readthedocs.io) to strictly check the Python code, [Ruff](https://docs.astral.sh/ruff/) to lint and detect errors and [Pytest](https://docs.pytest.org) with ~2500 unit tests and has a test coverage of more than 90%.

-- **Seamless coding experience** - no need to manually connect or disconnect to the WebSocket server, you can start coding directly and Pytvpaint will do everything for you!
+- **Seamless coding experience** - no need to manually connect or disconnect to the WebSocket server, you can start coding directly and PyTVPaint will do everything for you!
 Just code in your favourite language (Python) and it will work!

 - **Fully extensible** - a George function wasn't implemented?
 You can either submit an issue on the repository or [code it yourself](./contributing/wrap_george.md)!
 We provide tools to directly speak in George with TVPaint and parse the resulting values.

-- **Used in production** - Pytvpaint comes from a frustration of coding in the George programming language which made our codebase really hard to maintain here at [BRUNCH Studio](https://brunchstudio.tv/).
+- **Used in production** - PyTVPaint comes from a frustration of coding in the George programming language which made our codebase really hard to maintain here at [BRUNCH Studio](https://brunchstudio.tv/).
 It's now used in production to support our pipeline.

-## Pytvpaint examples
+## PyTVPaint examples

 Get the name of all the layers in the current clip: